-Tucker Professor: R. L. Mahajan (Lewis A. Chair in Engineering)
+Tucker Professor: R. L. Mahajan

-Academic and Career Advisor: A. Sandridge
+Academic and Career Advisor: A. Stanley

 Mechanics is a fundamental area of science and engineering.
 It is an exciting, expanding field of learning with its roots grounded in the laws of motion formulated by Newton and the principles governing the behavior of solids and fluids, branching out in modern times into interdisciplinary fields such as new engineering materials (adhesives, composites, polymers, light metals), biomechanics, transportation, wind engineering, and vehicular structures.
 Although the problems to which they are applied may change, the basic principles of mechanics remain current and relevant.

-Engineering Science and Mechanics has a rich tradition for providing an interdisciplinary engineering education.
+The Department of Engineering Science and Mechanics has a rich tradition for providing an interdisciplinary engineering education.
 We strive to prepare our graduates to succeed in advanced graduate or professional study, industry, and government.
 In these activities, our alumni will: